 Always scour sleeves in used vinyl shops for jukebox tabs.
 It’s amazing the ones you will find, and the shops could care less about them.
 A warning though, once you start you’ll have a hard time stopping.”

 Remember the Las Vegas Roulette record with the “multi-groove” in which the tonearm stylus randomly selects (at least, in theory) one of 38 separate grooves – one for each slot on the roulette wheel – so as to allow partygoers the ability to play roulette from the comfort of home?
-That’s right, you, too, can be the croupier. *(Link to original piece)
+That’s right, you, too, can be the croupier.
+Spoiler: The house wins. *(Link to original piece)

-In 1980, Mad Magazine would pull off an even more ambitious vinyl feat: a “multi-groove” flexi-disc!
+In 1980, Mad Magazine pulled off an even more ambitious vinyl feat: a “multi-groove” flexi-disc!
 45Cat’s 23skidoo rightly emphasizes: